berkyildiz52/Blood-Pressures/README.md

-#  Created in R using Rstudio
+#  Statistics of systolic blood pressure and diastolic blood pressure is created using Rstudio in R.